Lake Superior Woodturners MEETING DETAILS

 check and make sure everything is locked tight on your lathe — chucks, tailstock, tool rest, etc.

-• Keep your tools sharp.
+Avoid using stock that has significant cracks or knots. - Keep your tools sharp.
 It’s always harder to work safely with dull tools.
 Sharp tools translate

 into smoother and usually easier turning.
 Find a system or method that makes it easy to keep

-• Maintain positive control of your turning tool at all times.
+your chisels sharp.
+It doesn’t take much. - Maintain positive control of your turning tool at all times.
 Present your specific turning tool

 correctly to the workpiece being turned.
 This goes back to proper training.
 The danger here is